 “Oh.
 Yes, of course.”
 Embarrassed, she sat up and yanked the delicate silk over her head, tossing it to the side.
-Laying back against the pillows, the chill air of the room brought goosebumps to her exposed skin.
+Lying back against the pillows, the chill air of the room brought goosebumps to her exposed skin.
 She inhaled sharply when Matthias laid a hand on her stomach.

 He moved his hand upwards, running his fingers along the underside of her breast, then cupping it.
 A thumb brushed across her nipple, sending a delightful shiver across her skin.

 His head dipped, lips brushing against the hollow of her neck and nuzzling the soft skin there.
 Cautiously, she touched his hair, stroking it.
 He lifted his face, eyes closed in a brief spasm of pleasure that quickly turned to grief.

-With a flash of insight she realized that the dark was for his benefit, not hers, but not for the reason she’d thought.
+With a flash of insight she realized that the dark was for his benefit, but not for the reason she’d thought.
 Without the light, he could pretend that the hair against his face was blond, not black, that the body he caressed was Ypresian, not Hellene.

 Her heart ached in mingled dismay and sympathy.
 Oh, my love.
 I can’t be Hanne for you.
 But I can help ease your pain, if only you’d let me try.